mit1mit1/devopscons22syd/README.md

-# devopscons22syd
+# software-dev-resources

-View the comics at https://mit1mit1.github.io/devopscons22syd/index.html.
-This project was set up with Vite - so far, it's pretty fun.
+This repo is a collection of information and ideas I've picked up from various places, and also a comic of some of those ideas set up with Vite.
+You can view the comic at https://mit1mit1.github.io/software-dev-resources/index.html.

 ## Customize configuration